GSA/digitalgov.gov/content/posts/2016-01-19-trends-on-tuesday-will-phablets-dominate-the-mobile-market-in-2017.md

 url: /2016/01/19/trends-on-tuesday-will-phablets-dominate-the-mobile-market-in-2017/
 date: 2016-01-19 10:17:15 -0400
 title: 'Trends on Tuesday: Will Phablets Dominate the Mobile Market in 2017?'
-summary: 'Phablets, once mocked for their large size, may&nbsp;be the next big form factor dominating mobile devices, if new data from the holiday season is any indication.
+summary: 'Phablets, once mocked for their large size, may be the next big form factor dominating mobile devices, if new data from the holiday season is any indication.
 Flurry Mobile, part of Yahoo&#8217;s mobile analytics division, published two reports about phablet devices at the beginning of the new year, showing their continued growth and that people use'
 authors:
   - wsullivan
 categories: